bduggan/raku-jupyter-kernel/README.md

 REALLY QUICK START
 -------------------

-Click `launch binder` button above to start this kernel with a sample notebook [2].
+[Binder](https://mybinder.org/) provides a way to instantly launch a Docker image and open a notebook².
+Click `launch | binder` above to start this kernel with a sample notebook.
 (See below for similar alternatives.)

 QUICK START
 -----------